 Humo-Ferric Podzols have a podzolic B horizon at least 10 cm thick but do not have Bh or Bhf horizons at least 10 cm thick.
 The podzolic B horizon of Humo-Ferric Podzols may include a thin Bhf subhorizon, but usually it is a Bf horizon only.
 A Bf horizon contains 0.5-5% organic C and 0.6% or more pyrophosphate-extractable Al + Fe (0.4% for sands).
-Pyrophosphate-extractable Fe is at least 0.3%, or the ratio of organic C to pyrophosphateextractable Fe is less than 20, or both are true.
+Pyrophosphate-extractable Fe is at least 0.3%, or the ratio of organic C to pyrophosphate-extractable Fe is at rue.
 The ratio of pyrophosphate-extractable Al + Fe to clay is more than 0.05.

 Humo-Ferric Podzols are generally strongly acid and less than 50% base saturated (neutral salt).
-The pH-dependent CEC of the Bf horizon is usually at least 8 meq/100 g, Typically the podzolic B horizon of a Humo-Ferric Podzol contains less amorphous material than is characteristic of a Ferro-Humic Podzol.
+The pH-dependent CEC of the Bf horizon is usually at least 8 meq/100 g.
+Typically the podzolic B horizon of a Humo-Ferric Podzol contains less amorphous material than is characteristic of a Ferro-Humic Podzol.